-The good news it that there are so many better cookware options out there!
+The good news is that there are so many better non-toxic cookware options out there!
 Toss the toxic pots and pans and check out our guide to healthier swaps below.
 And if you’ve already made the switch, let us know in the comments what your favorite cookware is!

 What to toss: